Sterling Suffolk Hydroponics EIS

 The site has been prepared and the glasshouse is under construction with the first phase expected to complete at the end of the year.

 Once the first phase is completed there will be 5.6 hectares of operational glasshouse to start producing crops and generating revenue, whilst construction is completed on the remaining 2.7 hectares.
-The main buyer, Suncrop, has a rolling 5-year supply agreement with Waitrose.
 The final phase, with the remaining 2.7 hectares, is expected to complete in December 2019.

 It’s worth noting SSL also has planning consent to construct a further 8-hectare glasshouse in the neighbouring field.
 This could provide an opportunity to scale up and achieve further operational efficiencies.
 This would be subject to a separate investment round and has not been included in the projections or target returns.